-How Arab American voters could swing Michigan against Trump
+How Arab and Muslim voters could swing Michigan against Trump

 America's Muslims and Arabs have long been sidelined, but this time their votes might determine the presidential election in the crucial swing state of Michigan.